Reinforcing a Philosophy: Littlewood--Paley theory for the moment curve over generic local fields: Introduction

 \section{Introduction}

-The purpose of this paper is to expose two simple arguments for square function estimates of the moment curve by utilizing the number theory paradigm,
+The purpose of this paper is to expose two simple arguments for square function estimates of the moment curve by utilizing the number theory paradigm:

-Variations of the first argument have been independently discovered by a few others while the second argument appears to be new.
-My hope is to provide some context to recent works in harmonic analysis and relate them to classical works analytic number theory.
-Stating the results requires a brief set-up.
+This paradigm will be investigated in the context of proving a square function estimate for the moment curve over generic local fields.
+My hope is to provide some context to recent works in harmonic analysis and relate them to common, elementary ideas in analytic number theory.
+Stating the results requires a brief set-up taken from \cite{BBH}.